DonMVB/aws/awsstudy.md

 - A golden image is simply an AMI that you have fully customized to your liking with all necessary software/data/configuration details set and ready to go once.
 This personal AMI can then be the source from which you launch new instances.
 - Instance status checks check the health of the running EC2 server, systems status check monitor the health of the underlying hypervisor.
 If you ever notice a systems status issue, just stop the instance and start it again (no need to reboot) as the VM will start up again on a new hypervisor.

+### EC2 AMI's
+- AMI's are region specific.
+- If you build an AMI and need it in other regions, it needs to be copied to other regions <a href="https://aws.amazon.com/premiumsupport/knowledge-center/copy-ami-region/"> Tutorial </a>
 ### EC2 Instance Pricing:
 - **On-Demand instances** are based on a fixed rate by the hour or second.
 As the name implies, you can start an On-Demand instance whenever you need one and can stop it when you no longer need it.
 There is no requirement for a long-term commitment.
 - **Reserved instances** ensure that you keep exclusive use of an instance on 1 or 3 year contract terms.
 The long-term commitment provides significantly reduced discounts at the hourly rate.